amraabdallah/setting-up-k8s-cluster-vmware-with-multiple-nodes/README.md

  1. **Two** or more virtual machines  running on **Ubuntu 20.04**.
  2. One VM will act as the control plane or master node and the rest will be worker nodes.
- 3. After successful initialization of the Kubernetes master, follow the kubeadm join commands output by the setup script on each agent machine

 ## How to quickly Setup the cluster
  I've included 2 scripts preprequisites-k8s-setup.sh and master-k8s-setup.sh in the k8s-cluster-setup directory.
- - Start a sudo shell context and Execute preprequisites-k8s-setup.sh script on each machine.
+ - Start a sudo shell context and Execute [preprequisites-k8s-setup.sh](./k8s-cluster-setup/preprequisites-k8s-setup.sh) script on each machine.
- - Execute master-k8s-setup.sh script on the machine designated as Kubernetes master (not under sudo su as otherwise you'll setup K8S .kube/config permissions for root)
+ - Execute [master-k8s-setup.sh](./k8s-cluster-setup/master-k8s-setup.sh) script on the machine designated as Kubernetes master (not under sudo su as otherwise you'll setup K8S .kube/config permissions for root)
+ - After successful initialization of the Kubernetes master, follow the kubeadm join commands output by the setup script on each agent machine
 ## Instructions (***run on each machine***)

 - Assuming you just spun your vms so run the following to